martinkearn/Content/Blogs/AI Enrichment Workflow Platform Choices.md

 ### Code vs config vs declarative mark-up

+> TLDR: You will need definitely developers to build DF workflows which are 100% code based.
+You will probably also need developers for CS and LA which are json and configuration based.

 Each of the three platforms have a very distinct approach in how applications are created.
 This could be a critical consideration and may force a particular route depending on the technical expertise you have at your disposal.

 DF is a code-based platform.
 The advantage is that you have ultimate control and flexibility on the solution, but it also means that you have to code features that LA and CS give you by default.
 The code can be written in a choice of languages including C# (generally the default and the language where you'll find the most community support), JavaScript, Python and PowerShell.
 In order to build a workflow platform with DF, you will need developers that can write code using one of these languages.